hugolatendresse/15618-final-project/index.md

   - Write other CUDA and C++ code to make our baseline model work with the FlexFlow API (inference only).
   - Successfully serve an MoE model with FlexFlow.
   - Benchmark per-token latency and throughput of our baseline model using FlexFlow vs per-token latency without using an accelerator.
-  - All steps above will be completed twice: once for data parallelism and once for model parallelism.
+  - All steps above will be completed twice: once for intra-expert parallelism and once for inter-expert parallelism.
   - Create a poster explaining how FlexFlow works, describing the architecture of our chosen MoE model, and showing our process in parallelizing it.